alexa-samples/amazon-kendra-skill-sample-python/Module-1/README.md

 3. Choose the **Custom model** for your skill, and the **Alexa-hosted (Python)** option for backend resources.
 Select **Create Skill** on the top of the page.

 4. On the next page select the **Start from Scratch** template, and then **Continue with Template**.
 This will give you a basic Python outline for your Lambda function.
-The skill will take a minute or so to create, and then you are ready to build!
+The skill will take a minute or so to create, and then you are ready to build.

 ## Setting up your skill